ColourboxDevelopment/ColourboxDevelopment.github.io/folder.md

 | Parameter        | Description
 | ------------- |-------------
-| q    | Query the string matching the folder name.
+| q    | Query string matching the folder name.
 | id    | Limit the returned list to the folder that has the specified ID.
 Multiple IDs can be specified, seperated by "+".
 | parent    | Limit the list to folders with the parent folder ID specified.
 | sort_by    | Specifies which field you would like to sort by.
 Currently, `name` and `created` are supported.